Nettle Leaf

 • Those with heart conditions

-If you take medications regularly, consult your healthcare provider first.
-Nettle can interfere with certain drugs.
+If you take medications regularly, speak with your healthcare provider first.
+Nettle can interact with certain drugs.

-For smoking blends: Smoking nettle carries additional risks.
-It may irritate your respiratory system and cause throat discomfort or persistent coughing.
+When smoking nettle: Inhaling any plant material carries risks.
+Nettle may irritate your respiratory system, causing throat discomfort or persistent coughing.
 Research on smoking this herb remains limited1.

 Always start with small amounts.
-Stop immediately if you experience severe symptoms like difficulty breathing or chest tightness.
+Stop immediately if you notice severe symptoms like difficulty breathing or chest tightness.

 Legal Status

 Nettle leaf is completely legal throughout the United States.
 No federal restrictions limit its cultivation, possession, or consumption.
-The FDA recognizes nettle as “Generally Recognized as Safe” (GRAS) for food use, so you’ll find it readily available in health stores and from online retailers.
+The FDA recognizes nettle as “Generally Recognized as Safe” (GRAS) for food use, making it readily available in health stores and from online retailers.1

 Most U.S. states allow foraging nettle from public lands, though local regulations vary.
 Some areas require permits for harvesting wild plants.
 Always get permission before foraging on private property.